morinlab/lymphopedia/HNRNPH1.md

 # HNRNPH1

 ## Overview
 Non-coding mutations, including synonymous and intronic mutations,  are enriched at splicing signals in exon 4 of HNRNPH1.

+## Experimental Evidence
-These result in deregulated splicing and increased expression of the hnRNP H1 protein.
-This overexpression is linked to enhanced cell proliferation and survival, contributing to the aggressive nature of MCL. <sup>1,2</sup> Although initially characterized in MCL, the same pattern of mutations appears in a small number of DLBCLs.
+The common HNRNPH1 mutations cause deregulated splicing and increased expression of the hnRNP H1 protein.
+This overexpression is linked to enhanced cell proliferation and survival, contributing to the aggressive nature of MCL.[@pararajalingamCodingNoncodingDrivers2020]  Although initially characterized in MCL, the same pattern of mutations appears in a small number of DLBCLs.

 ## History
 ```mermaid